co-cddo/open-standards/docs/_standards/sharing-or-collaborating-with-government-documents.md

+---
+layout: page
-# The standard for Sharing or collaborating with government documents
+title: The standard for Sharing or collaborating with government documents
+permalink: /standards/collaborating
+---

 Updated: 2016-05-20